Pieeer1/GodotVoipNet/README.md

 # GodotVoipNet
-GodotVoipNet is a C# overhaul of the Godot Voip Library for Godot 4+
+GodotVoipNet is a .NET 8 overhaul of the Godot Voip Library for Godot 4+

 # Engine Compatability